godaddy-wordpress/godaddy-email-marketing/readme.txt

 == Changelog ==

 = 1.2.0 =
-* New: Added a Help tab to the Settings screen.
+* New: Help tab on the Settings screen
 * New: Dismissable admin notice after on-boarding

 = 1.1.4 =